metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 trade for speed, what matters most is to use the one which receives regular updates, most mainstream web browsers do.

-It's also important to configure your web browser properly, one example of browser configuration is the following web site (but sadly it's out of date):\
-[Securing Your Web Browser][secure browser]

 [Table of Contents](#table-of-contents)

 ### Software updates